WebAssembly/exception-handling/proposals/exception-handling/Exceptions.md

 above can also be written as `rethrow $l3`.

-Note that `rethrow 2` is not allowed because it does not refer to a `try` label with a catch block.
+Note that `rethrow 2` is not allowed because it does not refer to a `try` label from within its catch block.
 Rather, it references a `block` instruction, so it will result in a validation failure.

 Note that the example below is a validation failure: